Skip to main content

 Questions about Data Storage and Security

-Once collected, your must be stored in a secure environment.
+Once collected, your biological data must be stored in a secure environment.
 The digital nature of modern health records introduces risks of breaches and unauthorized access.
 Understanding the provider’s security posture is non-negotiable.
 The protections must be robust enough to safeguard against a constantly evolving landscape of cyber threats.

 Understanding the security measures that protect your digital health records is as important as understanding the clinical protocol itself.